Kanishka Soni

-Kanishka Soni (born 16 August 1987) is an Indian actress and model from Mumbai.
+Kanishka Soni is an Indian actress and model from Mumbai.
 She has an MBA in finance from the University of Mumbai.
 After her studies she was selected for singing in the reality show bathroom singer on Filmy Tv by Optimystix Entertainment.
 She is best known for her character Daisa's bahu in the Star Plus Tv show Diya Aur Baati Hum, Manjari Satya Nayak in the Life Ok Television series Do Dil Ek Jaan opposite Akshay Dogra, Sati's sister Revati in Devon Ke Dev...Mahadev on Life Ok, Parashavi (Vidur's Wife) in the Star Plus TV soap opera Mahabharat, Maya Thakur in Begusarai (TV series) on &TV, Sumitra in Sankatmochan Mahabali Hanumaan on Sony Entertainment Television, Inspector Redkar in the most popular show on star plus Kullfi Kumarr Bajewala.
 Currently she is seen as Devi River Ganga in Devi Adi Parashakti on Dangal TV.
 She is a Politician with Ramdas Athawale's political party.

 Early life

-Soni was born on 16 August 1989 in Ahmedabad in the Indian state of Gujarat.
+Soni was born in Ahmedabad in the Indian state of Gujarat.
 She completed her schooling from Kendriya Vidyalaya, Shahibaug and Masters and Post Graduation in diploma in finance from University of Mumbai.